John at the Villa Savoye by Le Corbusier

-Geoff Campen – Associate
+Geoff Campen – Principal Architect

-Klara Kevane – Project Manager
+Klara Kevane – Project Architect

 Klara lives in San Francisco with her husband and their daughter.
 She enjoys walks with her daughter, novels, short stories, foreign films, travel, and spending time with family and friends in the Bay Area and points beyond.